Gassandrid/crdg.xyz/content/index.md

 This is a new **work in progress** project to create a real, complete wiki for the game.

-If you would like to contribute, please see [[How to make a pull request]].
-The Discord server is available for help and other things at https://discord.gg/DrvumChdZe
+If you would like to contribute, please go over to the "Tutorials" tab on the Explorer and start with [[How to make a pull request]].
+The Discord server is available for help and other things at https://discord.gg/DrvumChdZe.

 ---